Dhanush-Raj1/Data-Science-Salary-Project/README.md

 ## 📌 Project Overview
    - Developed a robust model to predict the salary of Data Scientists in India.
-   - Collected data from glassdoor website, scraped over 900 job postings.
+   - Collected data from glassdoor website, scraped over 800 job postings.
    - Cleaned and pre-processed the raw data.
-   - Engineered featues, created new features that captures the importance of tools like 'python', 'r', 'sql', 'aws', 'spark', 'genai', 'LLMs' for a data science role.
+   - Engineered new featues, created new features that captures the importance of tools like 'python', 'r', 'sql', 'aws', 'spark', 'genai', 'LLMs' for a data science role.
-   - Trained the model by utilizing different machine learning algorithms, optimized it using cross validation, gridsearch methods.
+   - Trained multiple machine learning algorithms and evaluated them using cross-validation and GridSearch.
+   - **Integrated MLflow to track experiments, metrics, hyperparameters, and model artifacts automatically.**
-   - Deployed the model as an application using Flask, pickle.
+   - Deployed the best-performing model as a Flask API.

 # 🧱 Project Workflow